forem/forem/README.md

 ### Where to contribute

+All [issues](https://github.com/thepracticaldev/dev.to/issues) labeled with `approved` are up for grabs.
+For clarification on how we label issues, check out their definitions [here](https://github.com/thepracticaldev/dev.to/labels).

 When in doubt, ask a [core team member](#core-team)!
 You can mention us in any issues or ask on the [DEV Contributor thread](https://dev.to/devteam/devto-open-source-helpdiscussion-thread-v0-1l45).
-Any issue with `good first issue` tag is typically a good place to start.
+Any issue with the `good first issue` tag is typically a good place to start for anyone knew to the project.
+For newer developers, try 'entry-level' issues.

 **Refactoring** code, e.g. improving the code without modifying the behavior is an area that can probably be done based on intuition and may not require much communication to be merged.